HTS05/Numpy_practice/README.md

-# Numpy_practice
-Some numpy questions given by a class teacher as an assignment
+This repository includes practice questions on NumPy given as a class assignment.
+The exercises cover basic to intermediate concepts such as array creation, indexing, slicing, mathematical operations, and more